pwidders/task-list/README.md

 # Task-lister

 This is a simple task list application made using Javascript and Materialize CSS.
 This is a practice assignment I used for practice in DOM manipulation and local storage.
-Also a very basic introduction to Materialize.
+Also a very basic introduction to Materialize, as well as Git branching and project development.

 ## Deployment